AlenaGM/biblio/README.md

 # BIBLIO - Reading List Organizer :book:

 _CRUD Application built with React that serves to organize reading list._<br><br>
-Project to learn the basics of React.
+Project made to learn the basics of React.

 ## Features